zuhaibranaa/nuxt-parter/readme.md

 `import { NuxtParter } from 'nitro-parter';`

-## Create a new instance of NuxtParter with the HTTP event you want to handle.
+## Create a new instance of NuxtParter with the HTTP event you want to handle

 `let {data, files} = await NuxtParter.readRequestData(event);`

-## Access the parsed data and files from the `data` and `files` properties of the `NuxtParter` instance.
+## Access the parsed data and files from the `data` and `files` properties of the `NuxtParter` instance

 `event.context.files = files;`

 `event.context.data = data;`

-## Use the static `storeFile` method to store a file to a specified path.
+## Use the static `storeFile` method to store a file to a specified path

 `NuxtParter.storeFile(file, path);`